freedomofpress/ansible-role-beats/README.md

 # only override this for testing, this disables ssl verification
 logstash_output_insecure: false

 # Sane default of localhost.
-Override to set to the IP address of the Logstash server.
+Override to set to the IP address/DNS of the Logstash server.
 # You can also inspect group membership, e.g.:
 # logstash_client_logserver_ip_address: "{{ hostvars[groups.logserver.0].ansible_default_ipv4.address }}"
-logstash_client_logserver_ip_address: "127.0.0.1"
+logstash_client_logserver: "127.0.0.1"
+logstash_client_port: 5000

+# Controls how often Topbeat reports stats (in seconds)
+logstash_client_topbeat_period: 10

 # Base logfiles that should be tracked on all hosts.
 logstash_client_logfiles: